solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

 ## Task 2 - Investigate query performance and table design

-In this task, you will try to understand at a general level the implications of the table design.
+In this task, you will try to understand the implications of the table design at a general level.
 You will run the same set of queries against two fact tables (`FactSale_Fast` and `FactSale_Slow`).
 The two fact tables have (with one notable exception) the same structure and contain identical data.

 First, let us set the stage by performing the following steps: